Fieldgate Street Great Synagogue: History

+Upon establishment, Montagu was made honorary president, while Nathaniel Charles Rothschild performed the opening ceremony.
+Solomon Michaels, a clothier, was the acting president.
+William Whiddington, a city-based architect, was commissioned to design the synagogue, to comply with an Ashkenazi shul tradition.

+After WWII

 The synagogue was badly damaged during the Blitz as many structures in the East End were.
 A first phase of essential repair with new steel-work and concrete roofing for the main hall was carried out in 1947–8 through Lewis Solomon & Son, architects, with S. H. & D. E. White, civil engineers, and R. H. Rhodes Ltd, builder.
 Work on the hall and gallery, retaining the Corinthian columns, was completed in 1952 by Ashby and Horner Ltd, builders, under the oversight of another successor firm, Lewis Solomon, Son & Joseph, and the synagogue’s chairman, Nathan Zlotnicki.
 The 'house' in front of the synagogue was refurbished as a ‘communal centre’ during 1959–60, Ashby & Horner giving it a reconfigured ground-floor layout and a plain front, brick above a rendered lower storey.
 New dedicatory inscriptions were put in place above and beside the main entrance.

 Under the leadership of the Rev. Leibish Gayer, the refurbishment kept the humbleness of the old building.
 The passage along the east wall led into the shul where the marbled columns and some old pews survived, the remade ark bore humbler luhot and carved and gilt-painted Lions of Judah.
 To the left of the ark was a stone Royal Family prayer tablet, a tradition imported from seventeenth-century Amsterdam that is common in more Anglicised synagogues.
 Above the ark two high-level round windows were given Star of David stained glass.
 There were also Star of David light fittings, and a large ceiling lantern lit the whole space.
 Panelled gallery fronts served as donation boards, bearing commemorative inscriptions.

-The Synagogue in the 2000s
+In the 2000s

 By the early 2000s, the synagogue had a reduced capacity of just 150, and attendances continued to fall gradually as the local Jewish population in the East End declined.
 A movable curtained trellis mechitzah was installed at the rear of the ground floor for a dwindling number of elderly women, so that they no longer had to climb the stairs to attend at the original women section on the second level.

 By November 2009, regular services were stopped, and the synagogue was open only once a month for a symbolic Shabbat services.

-The Federation of Synagogues had sold the building to the East London Mosque in 2015 which had by then enclosed the small synagogue building which was dwarfed by it.
+The Federation of Synagogues sold the building to the East London Mosque in 2015 which had by then enclosed the small synagogue building which was dwarfed by it.
 In a conversion of 2016 designed by Makespace Architects, furnishings were removed and a new shopfront was created for a Zakat Centre (for the receipt of donations to charity).
 The Fieldgate Street Great Synagogue was the last active synagogue in Whitechapel proper.

+The former synagogue building was purchased by the East London Mosque in July 2015.